yash921/aws-ecr-deploy-boto3/README.md

-# BUILD AND DEPLOY DOCKER IMAGE TO BOTO3
+# BUILD AND DEPLOY DOCKER IMAGE TO ECR USING BOTO3

 	1. Make Sure to install the requried the packages from the requirements.txt
 	2. Install Docker and start the docker daemon